-I have devoted my recent research, writing, and teaching to delineating the cultural topographies of modernity’s phantasms and underbellies, identifying literary artifacts and scenes from the built environment that render manifest its ideological vulnerabilities and uneven development.
-My work in poetics addresses language’s migrations and contaminations across geographical and disciplinary borders, focusing on the sociopolitical ramifications of both the global dissemination of national languages and the transnational aspirations of the avant-garde.
+I have devoted my recent research, writing, and teaching to the cultural topographies of modernity’s phantasms and underbellies, exploring literary artifacts and scenes from the built environment that manifest its uneven development and ideological vulnerabilities.
+My work in poetics addresses language’s migrations and its contaminations across geographical and disciplinary borders through the current day..

 Alice B. Toklas and Gertrude Stein in Venice